 In addition, one of the really interesting characteristics about the Campus / University of New Mexico neighborhood is that, according to NeighborhoodScout's exclusive research, it is an excellent choice in which to reside for college students.
 Due to its popularity among college students who already choose to live here, its walkability, and its above average safety from crime, the neighborhood is ideal for prospective or already-enrolled college students.
 Between semesters and during school breaks, you'll notice that the excitement here fluctuates with the college seasons.
 Despite the excitement however, parents of college-age children can rest easy knowing that this neighborhood has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 1.0% of college-friendly places to live in the state of New Mexico.

-Also, the Campus / University of New Mexico neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Campus / University of New Mexico neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.8% of the neighborhoods in America.

 In the Campus / University of New Mexico neighborhood, walking to work is a real option for many.
 In fact, NeighborhoodScout's exclusive research reveals walking to and from work is the chosen way to commute for 33.0% of residents here.
 This is a higher proportion of walking commuters than we found in 99.3% of American neighborhoods.
 Get ready to put on your walking shoes if you move here!